Facebook’s Mark Zuckerberg defends political ad rules, says digital speech is new ‘fifth estate’

 “It’s going to take time to hear all these voices and knit them together into a coherent narrative,” he said.

-The company co-founded acknowledged, though, that he won’t always been in charge of Facebook and said a new “oversight board” for reviewing speech decisions would reflect his vision.
-Acknowledging that Facebook users have already been patient with him, he added later, “The last few years have been a huge learning experience.”
+Zuckerman acknowledged, though, that he won’t always be in charge of Facebook and said a new “oversight board” for reviewing speech decisions would reflect his vision.
+Acknowledging that Facebook users have already been patient with him, he added later, "the last few years have been a huge learning experience.”

 “I'm not always going to be here, and I want to ensure the values of voice and free expression are enshrined deeply into how this company is governed,” he said.